Extensive

 perceptive leaders often experience improved productivity and stronger brand

 loyalty.
-The practical benefits of social sensitivity in decision-making are
+The practical benefits of social responsibility in decision-making are

 clear, making it a strategic asset for any business.